 Standard and effective date Description Adoption status and financial statement impact In May 2014, the FASB issued Accounting Standards Update (ASU) 2014-09 "Revenue from Contracts with Customers."
 This guidance was effective for public entities on January 1, 2018.
-The guidance governs revenue recognition from contracts with customers and requires an entity to recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The guidance governs revenue recognition from contracts with customers and requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Financial instruments and other contractual rights within the scope of other guidance issued by the FASB are excluded from the scope of this guidance.
 The guidance sets forth the requirement for new and enhanced disclosures.
-We adopted this guidance on January 1, 2018, using the modified retrospective approach, as the majority of the Association's revenues are not subject to the new guidance, the adoption of the guidance did not have a material impact on the financial condition, results of operations, equity, or cash flows.
+We adopted this guidance on January 1, 2018, using the modified retrospective approach, as the majority of our revenues are not subject to the new guidance.
+The adoption of the guidance did not have a material impact on the financial condition, results of operations, or cash flows.
 In March 2017, the FASB issued ASU 2017-07 "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Cost."
 This guidance was effective for public entities on January 1, 2018.
 This guidance requires that an employer disaggregate the service cost component from the other components of net benefit cost.
 Specifically, the guidance requires non-service cost components of net benefit cost to be recognized in a non-operating income line item of the income statement and allow only the service cost component of net benefit cost to be eligible for capitalization.
 We adopted this guidance on January 1, 2018.
-The adoption of the guidance did not impact the Association's financial condition, results of operations, cash flows, or financial statement disclosures.
+The adoption of the guidance did not impact our financial condition, results of operations, cash flows, or financial statement disclosures.
 In January 2016, the FASB issued ASU 2016-01 "Recognition and Measurement of Financial Assets and Financial Liabilities."
 This guidance was effective for public business entities on January 1, 2018.
 The guidance is intended to enhance the reporting model for financial instruments to provide users of financial statements with more decision-useful information.
 The amendments address certain aspects of recognition, measurement, presentation, and disclosure of financial statements.
 We adopted this guidance on January 1, 2018.
-The adoption of this guidance did not impact our financial condition, results of operations or cash flows, but did impact the Association's fair value disclosures.
+The adoption of this guidance did not impact our financial condition, results of operations, or cash flows, but did impact our fair value disclosures.
 In February 2016, the FASB issued ASU 2016-02 "Leases."
+In July 2018, the FASB issued ASU 2018-11 "Leases (Topic 842): Targeted Improvements."
 The guidance is effective for public entities in its first quarter of 2019 and early adoption is permitted.
 The guidance modifies the recognition and accounting for lessees and lessors and requires expanded disclosures regarding assumptions used to recognize revenue and expenses related to leases.
 When this guidance is adopted, a liability for lease obligations and a corresponding right-of-use asset will be recognized on the Consolidated Statements of Condition for all lease arrangements spanning more than 12 months.
+The guidance includes an optional transition method where an entity is permitted to apply the guidance as of the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings.
 We have no plans to early adopt this guidance.
 We are in the process of system selection, drafting accounting policies, and designing processes and controls to implement this standard.
 The necessary disclosures will be determined during 2018.
 We have determined after preliminary review, this guidance will not have a material impact on our financial condition, results of operations, and financial statement disclosures, and will have no impact on cash flows.